adamgho/bsc-simulations/thesis_parameters/nx30nh30/README.md

 # Simulations with 30 X and 30 H

-I ran these on 1000 DAGs with 30 X and 30 H, except for the simulations in stor 4, where only 100 DAGs were used.
+We ran these on 1000 DAGs with 30 X and 30 H, except for the simulations in stor 4, where only 100 DAGs were used.

 Don't run ICP and PICP for these setting.
 They are very slow, and all the